lexicHQ/docs/workflows.md

 ![](./sheet1.png)

-Map the fields you want to capture, in this demo we are just capturing the *user_id* and *active* attributes from the event:
+Map the fields you want to capture, in this demo we are just capturing the *user_id* and attributes containing user details from the event:

 ![](./zap-step2.png)

-We can turn on the zap at this step, however, we going to add an additional step that will send a notification to the user as a confirmation
+We can turn on the zap at this step.
+We are also going to add an additional step that will send a notification to the user as a confirmation.

 Select "Send Notification" as an action event: